mihiarc/rpa-landuse-viewer/docs/DATABASE_SCHEMA.md

 # RPA Land Use Database Schema

 This document provides a comprehensive overview of the database schema used in the RPA Land Use Viewer project.
-The schema is implemented in SQLite, a lightweight, file-based relational database that offers excellent performance for this application.
+The schema is implemented in DuckDB, a high-performance analytical database system that offers excellent capabilities for this application.

 ## Database Overview

-- **Database File**: `data/database/rpa_landuse.db`
+- **Database File**: `data/database/rpa_landuse_duck.db`
 - **Total Size**: ~319MB
 - **Records**: 5,432,198 land use transitions across 3,068 counties with 20 scenarios and 6 time steps